Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-Repetition is the repeated use of words or phrases to emphasize an idea or sound. (i.e. repeating words for effect)
+Repetition is the repeated use of words or phrases to emphasize an idea, feeling, or sound in a poem.

 7. Sound Devices